 Snoqualmie Pass is located just an hour outside of Seattle and the perfect place for anyone who wants to enjoy the outdoors on an affordable weekend getaway.
 Snoqualmie Pass is famous for the filming location of the cult classic TV show, “Twin Peaks,” but the views, great food, and waterfalls are what make this the perfect weekend.
-There are plenty of great spots for camping around the area if you want to save extra, or you can book an Airbnb ( We stayed at a really affordable B&B that we found on AirBnB).
+There are plenty of great spots for camping around the area if you want to save money, or you can book an Airbnb or VRBO (We stayed at an affordable cabin).
 On our first day, we hiked Snow Lake.
 It was our favorite hike of the weekend.
 This out and back 7.2 mile trail ends at a lake with crystal clear blue water and the mountain peaks will keep you smiling all day.
 Grab a beer and dinner at local brewery Dru Bro in Snoqualmie Pass as a reward after your hike.

 On your second day, explore some of the waterfalls in the area and local farms.
 You can start by hiking to Franklin Falls.
 This beautiful waterfall is an easy 1.2 mile hike in and out, mostly flat making it a leisurely stroll through the woods.
 Stop in North Bend for lunch where there are plenty of cute cafes and local restaurants to enjoy.
 After lunch, head to Snoqualmie Falls for great views and the famous hotel from “Twin Peaks.”
 From here make a stop at a lavender farm for something fresh to take home.
 This is the perfect long weekend to spend outdoors in a beautiful spot away from the city.